pablodecm/phd_thesis/src/103_chapter_3.md

-Some joint factorisations are particularly useful for data analysis and simulation, such as the one making explicit he dependence between the differential partonic cross sections and the parton configuration in the collision, which allows to factor out the density of parton distribution latent variables $\boldsymbol{z}_\textrm{PDF}$ (i.e. flavour and momenta of each interacting parton and factorisation scale $\mu_F^2$, as depicted in [Section @sec:factorisation]).
+Some joint factorisations are particularly useful for data analysis and simulation, such as the one making explicit the dependence between the differential partonic cross sections and the parton configuration in the collision, because it allows to factor out the density of the latent variables $\boldsymbol{z}_\textrm{PDF}$ associated with the parton components
+(i.e. flavour and momenta
+of each interacting parton and factorisation scale $\mu_F^2$, as depicted in [Section @sec:factorisation]).
 Each mixture